Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 Coffee Syrup

-- I like to use dark roast coffee.
+- Ground coffee: I like to use dark-roasted coffee.

 - Granulated sugar